Finding Duplicates with SQL

 Find Rows that Occur Once

-You could also use a variant of this SQL to find rows that occur exactly once:
+The opposite of our duplicates SQL query, we can use a variant of that SQL statement to find rows that occur exactly once:

 SELECT email FROM users GROUP BY email HAVING ( COUNT(email) = 1 )

-Via Huajun Zhai's Blog.
-Also see How to remove duplicate rows from a table - Microsoft Knowledge base article (139444).
+Original Sources: Huajun Zhai's Blog, How to remove duplicate rows from a table - Microsoft Knowledge base article (139444).

 Like this?
 Follow me ↯Tweet Follow @pfreitag